-Mt Washington also features in our NH fall foliage road trip itinerary.
+Mt Washington is also featured in our NH fall foliage road trip itinerary.

-You may have seen Honeymoon Covered Bridge in photos, it is the one with the Jackson sign, located at Rt.
+You may have seen the Honeymoon Covered Bridge in photos; it is the one with the Jackson sign, located at Rt.
 03860, 16 Main Street.

 If visiting the White Mountains in winter, you must go ice skating at the cute Nestlenook Farm in Jackson!